Army ROTC – Training

 The experience and training provided by Army ROTC separates ROTC graduates from their peers.
 Army ROTC Cadets are taught to be leaders and are provided hands-on experience in managing physical, financial, and human resources.
 Our cadets often possess a higher level of self-confidence and superior decision-making skills.
 The challenge of developing leaders to manage resources and command units equipped with state-of-the-art equipment forms the basic foundation of the military science curriculum.
 Some of these activities include rappelling demonstrations, ranger weekends, road marches, leadership exercises, adventure training, land navigation exercises, patrolling, survival skills training, and Ranger Challenge – a varsity-level team that competes against other universities in military skills events.
 Click on Campus Training to view some of the training events we conduct every week during the academic school year.

-A student who demonstrates the potential to become army offices and who meet the physical and scholastic standards are eligible to enroll in the Advanced Course.
+A student who demonstrates the potential to become army officer and who meet the physical and scholastic standards are eligible to enroll in the Advanced Course.
 It covers the final two years of college and includes a five-week course held during the summer between the junior and senior years.
 Cadets receive instruction in management, tactics, professionalism, ethics, and advanced leadership skills.
-While enrolled in this course, a cadet receives a stipend ranging from $300-$500 per month for up to 10 months of the school year and approximately $900 for attending the Leadership Development Assessment Course (LDAC), known as Warrior Forge.
-For more information check out the Leader Development & Assessment Course (LDAC) website.
+While enrolled in this course, a cadet receives a stipend ranging from $300-$500 per month for up to 10 months of the school year and approximately $900 for attending the Cadet Leadership Course (CLC), known as Warrior Forge.
+For more information check out the Cadet Leadership Course website.

 We also have several schools that you may apply for: